Wildcats picked to finish seventh in the BIG EAST by league head coaches

 CeCe Twitty paced Villanova with six kills and three blocks

-The start of Steinbach's tenure at Villanova was an extremely successful one, as he led his 2007 squad to a 17-12 record, 9-5 mark in BIG EAST play and the No. 3 seed in the BIG EAST Championship.
-He was named the BIG EAST Coach of the Year for his efforts and the Wildcats had two players selected to the all-conference first team for the first time in 15 years.
+The start of Steinbach's tenure at Villanova was an extremely successful one, as he led his 2007 squad to a 17-12 record, a 9-5 mark in BIG EAST play and the No. 3 seed in the BIG EAST Championship.
+He was named the BIG EAST Coach of the Year for his efforts and the Wildcats had multiple players selected to the all-conference first team for the first time in 15 years.

 Steinbach came to the Main Line with a wealth of experience as a coach and recruiter.
 His first Villanova recruiting class arrived on campus in 2008 and featured seven freshmen who eventually led the Wildcats to the terrific achievements of the 2010 and 2011 campaigns as upperclassmen.